 - CSB+SJU Graduate Outcomes Database to find out where CSB+SJU alums have studied

 - Alumni of the program(s) you're considering.
 Utilize LinkedIn’s alumni tool to contact CSB+SJU alumni

 Consider the following questions in light of your own personal needs, educational values, and goals:

-- What specializations exist within your general field of study?
+- What specializations exist within the field of study?

-- Does the program offer the opportunities you want (both in the program and post-graduate)?
+- Does the program offer research or experiential opportunities you want?

 - How long does it take to complete the program?